SelfMagician/Magic/index.md

 -   No eraser.
 [Forever On]
 -   No camouflage.
 [Forever On]
 -   Soul original in View.
 [Forever On]
--   Non-Self in Self and thing picking by Self or Self Help.
+-   Non-Self in Self and thing picking by Self.
 [Forever On]
 -   No replacement of Self.
 [Forever On]
--   No replacement of Self Help except Self.
-[Forever On]
 -   No memory and foresight.
 [Switch{On/Off}]
 -   No memory and foresight by Non-Self.
 [Forever On]
 -   No spell magic on Self and thing.
 [Forever On]
 -   No disease.
 [Forever On]
 -   No pain.
 [Forever On]
--   No magic except Self and Self Help, in and on Self and thing.
+-   No magic except Self, in and on Self and thing.
 [Forever On]
 -   No Self memory and Self foresight in and on Self and thing by Non-Self.
 [Forever On]
 -   No Non-Self in and on Self and thing without consent.
 [Forever On]
 -   No layer in and on Self and thing.
 [Forever On]
 -   No gender replacement.
 [Forever On]
 -   No body part misplacement.
 [Forever On]
--   No naked body by Non-Self and Self Help.
+-   No naked body by Non-Self.
 [Forever On]
 -   No armpits bad odor.
 [Forever On]
 -   No sweat bad odor.
 [Forever On]
 -   No mouth bad odor.
 [Forever On]